jbschooley/OpenStageRF/PLAN.md

+## Platform pivot, 2026-05

+Stage 1 was originally written against the DX-LR30 (STM32F103 + SX1262).
+Mid-M2 the target
+shifted to the **Heltec T114 (nRF52840 + SX1262)** for the first-edition firmware.
+Reasons,
+from concrete to strategic:

+- **No SWD on the DX-LR30 carrier.** PA13/PA14 aren't broken out (verified against the LR30-SP schematic); flashing works via the on-board CH340C → STM32 ROM bootloader over UART, but there's no probe-rs / RTT path without tack-soldering to the QFP48.
+- **T114 has a built-in 240×135 ST7789 TFT.**  M6 (on-device UI) becomes immediately practical
+  on a single board, vs requiring an external SSD1306 + level-shifter wiring on the DX-LR30.
+- **nRF52840 unlocks Stage 3 + Stage 4 work earlier.**  Hardware AES-CCM (CCM peripheral) and
+  `nrf-softdevice`-backed BLE config can be exercised on the same board the link runs on, rather than waiting for the v2 custom board.
+- **Multi-vendor portability boundary gets validated by going second-vendor immediately.**  If `core/` / `protocols/` / `drivers/` build clean against `embassy-nrf` *and* `embassy-stm32`, that's the test the architecture was designed for.

+DX-LR30 stays in the workspace as a supported board crate (Resources, MIDI UART, radio plumbing all work) and will return as a minimal-cost TX-only profile once the T114 stack is solid.
+See the README for the user-facing summary; ROADMAP.md Stage 1 carries the same note.

 # OpenStageRF — First Prototype Plan

-Concrete plan to ship Stage 1 (per [ROADMAP.md](ROADMAP.md)): 1× DX-LR30 TX, 1× DX-LR30 RX, one-way packetized MIDI over GFSK at 902–928 MHz US ISM, no diversity, no encryption initially, Rust + embassy on STM32F103.
+Concrete plan to ship Stage 1 (per [ROADMAP.md](ROADMAP.md)): 1× T114 TX, 1× T114 RX, one-way
+packetized MIDI over GFSK at 902–928 MHz US ISM, no diversity, no encryption initially, Rust + embassy on nRF52840.
+(Originally targeted DX-LR30 / STM32F103 — see *Platform pivot* above.)

 This file is the build playbook.
 Architectural commitments are in [README.md](README.md); on-air protocol is in [protocols/midi_packet_v1/SPEC.md](protocols/midi_packet_v1/SPEC.md); UI is in [docs/ui_design.md](docs/ui_design.md).